JM1/ovs-nuevomatchup-reproducer/README.md

   How does this affect the guaranteed maximum error bound for the estimated index?
 Does it turn into a maximum error bound for the estimated bucket?
 Hence a lookup could have to search in multiple adjacent buckets?

+  ***Answer:*** Indeed, instead of searching a list of ranges the search is performed on a list of buckets.
+Then, the verification phase checks all the rules in the bucket instead of a single rule.
+We have an efficient SIMD implementation for the validation phase that helps reduces the total validation time.

   Considering the constraint of at most l rules per bucket, is it guaranteed that multiple matching rules with different priorities always end up in the same bucket?
 Or will the lookup always look in adjacent buckets to find other matching rules with higher priority?

+  ***Answer:*** No need to look in adjacent buckets.

 * How does training via approximate sampling [Rashelbach et al. (2022)] (p.
 1365) affect the model accuracy?
 Does the training algorithm still guarantee a tight bound on the maximum error of the estimated index when using approximate sampling instead of uniform sampling?

+  ***Answer:*** The bound is still correct regardless of the sampling technique.
+The error bound computations is performed after the training has finished.

 * How has training time and lookup time for different bucket sizes and the training time for uniform vs approximate sampling been measured in [Rashelbach et al. (2022)]?
 With the TensorFlow implementation ([Rashelbach et al. (2020)]) or with the NuevoMatchUP implementation written in C++ ([libnuevomatchup])?
 Are the scripts and evaluation tools of the experiments available?

+  ***Answer:*** These were evaluated with the NuevoMatchUp implementation written in C++.

 * [Rashelbach et al. (2022)] (p.
 1365):